 - Work with students to improve their writing skills within the context of the course;

-- Attend training workshops through the Academic Success Center;
+- Attend training workshops through the Center for Academic Success and Accessibility Services;

 - Get paid for their hours worked ($11/hr), but not pay for nor get credit for the course.